Left Ski Track

-|Type:||Trad, 160 ft|
+|Type:||Trad, 160 ft (48 m)|

 |FA:||Al Ruiz and Rich Wolfe, 1966 FFA:Tom Higgins, April 1968|

-|Page Views:||15,044 total · 79/month|
+|Page Views:||19,177 total · 86/month|

 |Shared By:||C Miller on Dec 31, 2004|

-|Admins:||Greg Opland, C Miller, M Morley, Adam Stackhouse, Salamanizer suchoski, Justin Johnsen, Vicki Schwantes|
+|Admins:||Greg Opland, C Miller, Gunkswest, Mike Morley, Adam Stackhouse, Salamanizer Ski, Justin Johnsen, Vicki Schwantes|

 While it's certainly possible to break into two pitches, it's recommended to be done as one long pitch.
 The crux is found early on near a bolt, but stays interesting for a bit longer.
 Near the halfway mark there are several options to finish - 1) stay in the crack to the top or 2) cut out right and climb steep plates, finishing right of the crack.
-To descend make two single rope rappels down Mike's Books on the south face of the formation or make one single rope rappel from the top of North Overhang on the north side of the formation (you will want a 60 meter rope for this rap).

 A really fun route that is so close to the road there's really no excuse for not doing it at least once.
 Should the climbing seem difficult, imagine climbing it like Tom Higgins did on the first free ascent - without all the modern gear available today.
-Three stars out of five.